Welcome to georgic.leeds.ac.uk, an online resource for the study of georgic literature from antiquity to the present.

 Georgic is a genre or mode based on Virgil’s four-part poem The Georgics (c.
 29 BC), but which often incorporates elements from other classical sources such as Hesiod and Horace.
 It usually takes the form of didactic and/or descriptive poetry about labour, especially agricultural labour.
 However, fixing upon a definition is difficult, as georgic is also characterised by its variety and flexibility.
 Over the centuries there have been urban georgics, leisure georgics, prose georgics, and mock-georgics.

 Visit the About page for more information about this website and the research into georgic being carried out at the University of Leeds.

-Information about the Reworking Georgic symposium, to be held at the University of Leeds in 2019, will be available on the Symposium page.
+Information about the Reworking Georgic symposium, held at the University of Leeds in September 2019, is available on the Conference page.